 This document guides you on the process of moving to the recommended PayPal Payments extension.
 This is a newer, free extension that has the same and more features than older extensions.

-Requirements & Installation ↑ Back to top
+Requirements & Installation↑ Back to top

 To use WooCommerce PayPal Payments, you’ll need:

-- a PayPal business account
+- a PayPal business or personal account

 - WordPress version 5.3 or newer (installed)

 - WooCommerce version 3.9 or newer (installed and activated)

 - PHP version 7.1 or newer.

 To install the extension on your site, log in to your WordPress admin dashboard and follow these simple steps:

 - Search for the “WooCommerce PayPal Payments” plugin.

 - Click on “Install Now” and wait until the plugin is installed successfully.